Contributions are welcome, and they are greatly appreciated! Every little bit helps, and credit will always be given.

 Now you can make your changes locally.

-When you’re done making changes, check that your changes pass flake8 and the tests:
+When you’re done making changes, check that your changes pass the tests:

 You can also use pre-commit to run all of the linters automatically when you commit: